 Completed: April 2019

 In July, the Notre Dame building was demolished to make way for the first wing of the Learning and Achievement Center.
 With completion expected in April 2019, this wing will house ten contemporary classrooms equipped with updated technology in flexible learning environments.

 The Joe and Jo Ann White Center for Entrepreneurship and Innovation (CEI), housed in Wing 1 will serve as an incubator for innovative and entrepreneurial ideas facilitating independent study as well as collaborative learning.
 The CEI also will provide state-of-the art technology fostering creativity, experimentation, entrepreneurship and mentoring.

 Expected completion: December 2019

-This summer, the Larkin Building will come down to make way for the Leadership Center housing offices, meeting rooms and work spaces for the school’s administrative, academic, religious studies, student and alumni leadership.
+In May, the Larkin Building will come down to make way for the Leadership Center housing offices, meeting rooms and work spaces for the school’s administrative, academic, religious studies, student and alumni leadership.
 Located at the school’s main entrance, the Leadership Center will provide visible, controlled, secure access to campus.